 Whether you’ve come to Myrtle Beach for parasailing, scuba diving, jet ski rentals, banana boat rides, or fishing charters, they’ve got it all!

 Deep Sea Fishing

-When was the last time you went fishing and caught yourself a new record-setter?
-On a deep sea fishing charter with Fish Screamer Charters, your inshore or offshore fishing charter will embark on an expedition to find the fattest mahi mahi, king mackerel, snapper and amberjack in Myrtle Beach.
+Talking about water sports in Myrtle Beach; when was the last time you went fishing and caught yourself a new record-setter?
+Because they have 35 years of experience and are fully licensed and insured boats; a deep sea fishing charter with Fish Screamer Charters will give you an experience like no other.
+Embark on an expedition to find the fattest mahi mahi, king mackerel, snapper and amberjack in Myrtle Beach.
 If you’re lucky, you might even catch a shark or black sea bass!
-With 35 years of experience and fully licensed and insured boats, Captain Danny Juel is prepared to turn beginner anglers into veteran fisherfolk.
+Captain Danny Juel is prepared to turn beginner anglers into veteran fisherfolk.

 Kayaking Tours & Rentals

 A summertime Myrtle Beach trip without tons of exciting water action would be utterly absurd!
-Water sports like jet skiing, parasailing and kayaking satisfy your need for thrilling outdoor adventure, while fishing charters, scuba diving and dolphin tours bring you face-to-face with oceanic life.
+Water sports in Myrtle Beach, like jet skiing, parasailing and kayaking satisfy your need for thrilling outdoor adventure.
+Similarly, fishing charters, scuba diving and dolphin tours bring you face-to-face with oceanic life.
 Spend your upcoming vacation taking advantage of the rich diversity of aquatic things to do in Myrtle Beach.